apache/geronimo/README.txt

-   geronimo.sh -- used to start and stop servers; either as a foreground or background process. startup.sh -- start a Geronimo server running as a background process shutdown.sh -- stop a running Geronimo server deploy.sh -- deploy, list, and undeploy plugins and applications jaxws-tools.sh -- used to generate wsdl from java code or java code from wsdl
+   geronimo.sh -- used to start and stop servers; either as a foreground or background process. startup.sh -- start a Geronimo server running as a background process shutdown.sh -- stop a running Geronimo server client.sh -- start a Geronimo application client deploy.sh -- deploy, list, and undeploy plugins and applications jaxws-tools.sh -- generate WSDL from Java code or Java code from WSDL

  For example, "./bin/deploy.sh list-modules"